-All incidents are recorded in the first aid book that is kept in the medical room.
+All incidents are recorded in the first aid folders that are kept in the medical room.
 The child's name, class, time of accident, details of the accident and any treatment given and initials of adult who gave treatment are all recorded.
 All children that have a bump to the head receive a pink wrist band which states "I bumped my head today".
 This is so all parents/carers are aware.
 Nose bleeds and bumps that might result in bruising or more serious injuries receive a pink note giving details of the injury and the length of time of nose bleed.
 This note will be handed to the parent/carer at home time so that they are aware of the injury/nose bleed.

 Minor scrapes and cuts are cleaned with water and a plaster applied if it is thought necessary.
-All plasters are sterile, latex free and hypoallergenic, therefore suitable for all children.
+All plasters are sterile, latex free and hypoallergenic, although some children still can't use these therefore gauze and tape are available to use.
+Childrens names unable to use these are listed in the first aid boxes.